chirag21r/CRM-SDE-Assignemnt-Xeno/README.md

 ## What is this?

-I built this small CRM system as part of an internship assignment.
+I built this small CRM system .
 The goal was to create a complete customer relationship management flow - from getting customer data and orders into the system, to segmenting audiences and running campaigns, with some basic analytics thrown in.
 I also added an AI feature that helps write campaign messages.

 ## What it does